 Under the ACA, states or the federal government may create Small Business Health Options Program (SHOP) exchanges, where small employers who want to offer coverage to their employees can shop for plans.
 In [insert name of state], the SHOP exchange is called the [insert name of state SHOP exchange].
 The SHOP can allow a small employer to offer a range of small group plans to their workers.
 Eligible employers can apply for the Small Business Health Care Tax Credit if they offer coverage through the SHOP and meet certain other criteria.
 The SHOP has no minimum contribution requirements for employers, but some states may impose a contribution requirement in addition to a minimum participation rate.
 Employers who are interested in applying for the Small Business Health Care Tax Credit, however, must contribute at least 50% of the cost of their employees’ premiums to be eligible for the credit.
 Just as with the regular small group market, employers who sign up for coverage during the small group open enrollment period that runs from November 15 to December 15 will face no minimum participation requirements.
 Coverage would then be effective for workers beginning January 1.

 The ACA calls for “employee choice” in the SHOP exchanges.
-Under this provision, small employers may choose to give their employees a choice of health plans from multiple insurers across all metal levels (See Question 13.) on the SHOP exchange.
+Under this provision, small employers may choose to give their employees a choice of health plans from multiple insurers across all metal levels (See Question 13) on the SHOP exchange.
 In some states, employers may also choose to offer coverage from one insurance company.
 Whether or not they offer employees choice, in most states, employers will work with their SHOP-registered agent or broker or insurance company (or companies) to obtain application, enrollment, and billing information.

 There’s more information about the [insert name of state SHOP exchange] at [insert link to state SHOP exchange website].
 There are resources with information about small employer issues and the ACA on the following websites: